Lora Dimitrova: Contemporary music

 Dimitrova has championed contemporary music throughout her career and given several world premiers of important works for solo piano by Bulgarian, English and Belgium composers.

 In Bulgaria, Dimitrova performed regularly at the Bulgarian Contemporary Music Festival in Sofia, often premiering work by her contemporaries and she continued to champion Bulgarian music in the UK, for example performing works by Emil Mirchev and Pancho Vladigerov at the Brighton Festival in 1990.

 Following her first prize in the Chimay International Competition for Pianists and Violinists in 1995 (European Chimay Foundation, ECF), Dimitrova teamed up with the Belgian composer Frederic Van Rossum performing a number of his works in concerts including at the 1996 Festival of Flanders and giving the world premiere of "Al di la dello scuro" (beyond the dark) on 28 September 1996 in Liege, Belgium.

 Dimitrova has often performed the work of English composer Francis Routh and he wrote his 8 movement piano piece, Scenes for Piano IV "Bretagne" (Op.68) for her.
 She recorded this work for the Redcliffe Recordings label as well as Routh's Angels of Albion (Op 64) and performed it on a tour of England with Routh in 1999.

 Arranging and Quattro Piano Plus

-In the early 2000's Lora created a unique group of musicians known as "Quattro Piano Plus", consisting of 4 pianists (performing at 4 separate pianos) plus a percussionist.
+In the early 2000s Lora created a unique group of musicians known as "Quattro Piano Plus", consisting of 4 pianists (performing at 4 separate pianos) plus a percussionist.
 They perform arrangements of popular music from the classical repertoire as well as from films and musicals, often combining multiple genres, rhythms and melodies into a single piece: Dimitrova leads the group and writes the majority of the arrangements.

 The Quattro Piano+ group puts on popular shows with video and lighting effects and the group has toured extensively in Europe, most recently in autumn 2023 in Bulgaria with backing provided by the Vidin Philharmonic Orchestra.
 The group has released 2 CDs (on the "Hey-U Records" and "Newplay Classical Recordings" labels).